thesofakillers/ir1-labs/hw2/ANS.md

 clicked appear closer to the top of the results and therefore a user is more likely to observe them.
 It's risky to randomly shuffle all results, therefore a RandPair method could be used.
 This means chosing a random pair of documents to swap for every user query.
-This makes sure that position bias is overcome and increases the chance that a new unseen document is displayed in a higher rank and therefore clicked.
+This addresses that position bias by increasing the chance that a new unseen document is displayed in a higher rank and therefore clicked.

 ## 3 LTR with IPS